Rowan University Safe Zones

 Safe Zone seminars are offered throughout the year.
 Watch Rowan Announcer emails for upcoming seminar dates and times.
 Seminars can also be requested for student organizations, student employees, and administrative and academic departments or offices.
 You can contact the Coordinator for the Office of Multicultural Affairs, Mr. J. T. Mills, to get further information or request a Safe Zone seminar at email@example.com.

 What happens at the Safe Zone Seminar?

 The content of the employee and student Safe Zone seminars are different, but the type of information presented is the same.
-The seminar is simply a time to learn more about the gay, lesbian, bisexual, and transgender (GLBT) community through discussing experiences of GLBT students, GLB identity development, general campus concerns of GLBT students, causes of campus concerns of GLBT students, and ways to support GLBT students and employees at Rowan University.
+The seminar is simply a time to learn more about the gay, lesbian, bisexual, and transgender (LGBT) community through discussing experiences of LGBT students, LGBT identity development, general campus concerns of LBGT students, causes of campus concerns of LGBT students, and ways to support LGBT students and employees at Rowan University.

-All seminars are a great way to get to connect with colleagues and peers and learn more about supporting the GLBT community at Rowan.
+All seminars are a great way to get to connect with colleagues and peers and learn more about supporting the LGBT community at Rowan.